adasomg/the-missing-clojure-intro/README.md

 <b id="f2">2</b> [What is Maven?](https://maven.apache.org/what-is-maven.html) [↩](#a2)

 <b id="f3">3</b> There are efforts to move away from lein, towards more lightweight solutions.
 [See this](https://clojure.org/guides/deps_and_cli).
 But from a learner's perspective they suffer from the same shortcomings.
-They assume knowledge of the java ecosystem.
+Knowledge of the java ecosystem is assumed.
 Whether you end up using lein or something else, all the lessons you learn here apply.
 And for the time being you'll mostly see people use lein.[↩](#a3)

 <b id="f4">4</b> You probably want to use Clojure version `1.10.0` (current [Stable Release](https://clojure.org/community/downloads)) in a real project.
 This guide uses `1.8.0` as newer versions depend on [clojure.spec](https://clojure.org/about/spec) which isn't bundled in Clojure's JAR.
 Downloading [clojure.spec](https://clojure.org/about/spec) and adding it to the classpath would add unnecessary complexity to this guide.